+Cross lesson planning off your massive to-do list!
+This resource gives you everything you need to teach whole group lessons: scripted lesson plans, whole group teaching slides, anchor charts, and graphic organizers.

+THEY ARE CLEAR & CONCISE

-TIME-SAVING I know a teacher's to-do list is massive, but with this resource, you can cross lesson planning off your list.
-This resource gives you everything you need for your whole group lessons on plot structure and story events: scripted lesson plans, whole group teaching slides, anchor charts, and graphic organizers.
-CLEAR AND CONCISE These lessons make it super easy for you to clearly communicate, teach, and model each objective to your students.
-The lesson plans will help you deliver a clear and effective lesson, and the visuals included will help your students understand exactly what you are teaching.
+These lessons make it super easy for you to clearly communicate, teach, and model each objective to your students.
+The lesson plans will help you deliver a clear and effective lesson, with visual supports to help your students understand exactly what you are teaching.